TOXXXX/resume-static/README.md

 # resume-static
-An simple static website to show your resume
+An simple static website to show your resume.
+Created by Colin Chen.